 Starbucks doesn’t communicate much about Christmas on its English website; it’s different in China, where they use many Christmas-centered slogans.
 China isn’t known for celebrating Christmas but Starbucks made the marketing move to associate this festivity with American culture, and it seems to work well so far.

-Use online-to-offline opportunities
+Use online-to-offline opportunities in digital marketing in China

 E-commerce is a huge market in China, and brands want to capitalize on the potential of the Internet to help consumers with real-life purchases.
 Not only does online-to-offline (O2O) make customers’ life easier – these are usually delivery services – it also helps the brand to keep in touch with its clients.